Drink driving in Ireland

 Almost half of all arrests for driving under the influence of an intoxicant (DUI) take place between midnight and 6am.
 1 in 10 DUI arrests are made between 8am and 2pm, with a peak on Sundays.

-• It takes at least one hour to process one standard drink.
+- It takes a minimum of one hour to process one standard drink.
 This is a guide for information purposes only.
-There are many factors that will affect this time including age, gender, weight, alcohol strength, the speed of your metabolism and the number of drinks consumed.
+Many factors will affect this time including age, gender, weight, alcohol strength, the speed of your metabolism and the number of drinks consumed.

 Try out our Drinks Calculator to see how many hours it could take for alcohol to leave your system (results show an estimate for education purposes only).